marklit/tiles2columns/README.md

 ### From a point

-The following will download 35 tiles that intersect with the bounding box around the point's radius.
+The following will download 35 tiles that intersect with the bounding box around the radius around the point.

 ```bash
 $ python3 ~/tiles2columns/main.py \